StarBeat/cpu-gpu-arch/gpu/ARM-Mali_Guide.md

 	- VkImageCompressionPropertiesEXT::imageCompressionFlags will contain VK_IMAGE_COMPRESSION_FIXED_RATE_EXPLICIT_EXT if AFRC is used.
 [1]
 	- The main, and safest, use of AFRC is for display images.
 [1]

-* Transaction Elimination spots the identical pixel blocks between two consecutive render targets and performs a partial update to the frame buffer with the changed pixel blocks only, which reduces memory bandwidth and thus energy. [arm]
-	- TE works for whole tile (16x16 px).

-* Smart Composition extends the concept of Transaction Elimination to every stage of UI composition.
-Identical pixel blocks of input surfaces are not read, not processed for composition and not written to final frame buffer. [arm]
 * Foveated Rendering allows VR application to specify the shading rate to be used in each part of the screen.
 This helps the developer to reduce the workload of VR applications by selectively define the part of the screen that require less work from the GPU due to distortion introduced by the VR headset lenses. (fragment density in Vulkan). [arm]

 * How to optimize blending: [1]